GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Testing the performances

 The test on mock galaxies is important to check the presence of systematics and for assessing the statistical errors.
 Indeed, since the ground truth is error-less, the relative errors discussed in Sect. \ref{sec:stat_err} just contain the internal errors of the measurement method.

-As we finally want to apply the trained GaLNets to real galaxies, we need to check the presence of systematics on more realistic situations, including the impact of unaccounted substructures on real systems.
+As we finally want to apply the trained GaLNets to real galaxies, we need to check the presence of systematics in more realistic situations, including the impact of unaccounted substructures on real systems.
 Here we foresee two main categories of ``reality mismatch''.
 First, a ``model mismatch'': as discussed earlier, for this first GaLNets, we adopt the simplistic choice of a 1-S{\' e}rsic profile.
 This is possibly accurate enough for a majority of galaxies, but not for all of them.
-Hence, we need to bear in mind that, despite how good a method is to fit a simplistic model, the best-fit cannot be always optimal, as the real galaxy can have a more complex structure (this is true for both ML and standard tools, see e.g. \citealt{Peng2002+Galfit, Peng2011}).
-Second, a ``substructure mismatch'': this comes from the fact that even real galaxies with a dominant 1-S{\' e}rsic light distribution can have uneven components (spiral arms, rings, bars, tilted isophotes , etc.).
+Hence, we need to bear in mind that, despite how good a method is to fit a simplistic model, the best-fit cannot always be optimal, as the real galaxy can have a more complex structure (this is true for both ML and standard tools, see e.g. \citealt{Peng2002+Galfit, Peng2011}).
+Second, a ``substructure mismatch'': this comes from the fact that even real galaxies with a dominant 1-S{\' e}rsic light distribution can have uneven components (spiral arms, rings, bars, tilted isophotes, etc.).
 Of course, there might be systems where both mismatch-types are present.
-These systems would be rather difficult to model with general purpose tools, so they are not a matter of concern in this context.
-As mentioned in Sect. \ref{sec:intro}, in this first step of the GaLNet development we will mainly focus on the substructure mismatch and ignore the model mismatch, which will be considered in the next steps of the project.
+These systems would be rather difficult to fit with a parametric model by general purpose tools, so they are not a matter of concern in this context.
+As mentioned in Sect. \ref{sec:intro}, in this first step of the GaLNet development, we will mainly focus on the substructure mismatch and ignore the model mismatch, which will be considered in the next steps of the project.
+In particular, we will consider either multi-component parametric models or more general non-parametric models (e.g., \citealt{ Lauer1985ApJS...57..473L, Tody1986SPIE..627..733T, Ciambur2015ApJ...810..120C, Bradley2020zndo...4044744B, Stone2021MNRAS.508.1870S}).

+For the test on real galaxies, we use 25\,000 high SNR galaxies randomly selected from KiDS, for which the S{\' e}rsic parameters with 2DPHOT package (\citealt{LaBarbera_08_2DPHOT}) are available (see also \citealt{Roy+18}).
+2DPHOT is an automated software environment used for source detection and deep wide-field images analysis.
+In particular, 2DPHOT can derive structural parameters of galaxies by fitting the images with two-dimensional PSF-convolved S{\'e}rsic models.
+For each galaxy, 2DPHOT can automatically select 2 or 3 nearby sure stars and produce an average 2-dimensional PSF by modeling them with two Moffat profiles (see detail in \citealt{LaBarbera_08_2DPHOT}).
+This PSF will be convolved by the modelled S{\'e}rsic profile to produce a 2D distribution of the galaxy light.
+The best fitting parameters of the S{\' e}rsic profile then are obtained by minimizing a given $\chi^2$ function.
+In the fitting process, the mask images, created by 2DPHOT itself, during the source detection, are also considered.